tahoma2d/tahoma2d_docs/source/editing_curves_and_numerical_columns.rst

 - An icon with a dotted straight line is for non-animated parameters.

-- An icon with a continuos curve is for animated parameters.
+- An icon with a continuous curve is for animated parameters.

 Clicking these icons allows you to select which object/effect and which parameters have to be displayed as a spreadsheet or curves in the area on the left.